filamentgroup/shoestring/README.md

     var qualifiedBrowser = shoestring.qualify();

 More useful, you can pass a function to `qualify` and that function will only execute in qualified browsers.
 If all of your code executes via DOM ready, you won't need this, but if it executes earlier, just Shoestring your code in a `qualify` callback to safeproof its execution.
-Basically, you might use `qualify` in place of your typical `IIFE` Shoestringper:
+Basically, you might use `qualify` in place of your typical `IIFE` wrapper:

     shoestring.qualify(
 		// It's safer in here.